rdfjs/N3.js/README.md

 A dedicated `prefix` event signals every prefix with `prefix` and `term` arguments.

-Also a `comment` event can be enabled through the options object of the N3.StreamParser constructor using: `comments: true`.
+A dedicated `comment` event may be enabled by setting `comments: true` in the N3.StreamParser constructor.

 ## Writing